Codium-ai/codiumai-vscode-release/README.md

 #### Code analysis

-Read your code analysis written by our TestGPT model, you can use it for documentation and to make sure your code is doing what it should.
+Read your code analysis written by our TestGPT model.
+You can use it for documentation and to make sure your code is doing what it should.
 Click on the `Code Analysis` tab and find out:

 ![](https://raw.githubusercontent.com/Codium-ai/codiumai-vscode-release/main/media/docs/CodeAnalysis.png)